techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 ## Nested Auto attendants and Call queues

 The first Auto attendant or Call queue that answers a call requires a resource account and associated licensing.
-Nested auto attendants or call queues that receive calls that have already been answered by an auto attendant or call queue do not require resource accounts.
+Nested auto attendants or call queues that receive calls that have already been answered by an auto attendant or call queue don't require resource accounts.

 Nesting without resource accounts is the recommended approach.
 This method eliminates the need to create and license additional resource accounts and makes auto attendant call flows and call queue exception handling flows easier to understand and maintain.